 Job Search Tips

 If you recognize that the process of finding work has changed, you’ll have a significant advantage in today’s job market.
-Many prospective employees still use old-fashioned methods that are irrelevant in the modern world.
-Change now occurs at a more rapid pace than it did in the past.
 As a prospective employee, you need to update information about yourself more often to stay current in a fast-paced economy.
-Those who learn to adapt to employer expectations can thrive; investing a small amount of effort each spring can yield significant financial returns in the future.
+Those who learn to adapt to employer expectations can thrive; investing a small amount of effort each spring can yield significant benefits in the future.